- Home

 Our economic fundamentals remained robust and continued to be strengthened, despite structural shifts and a challenging external environment.

 Between 2019 and 2023, Singapore’s real Gross Domestic Product grew at an annualised rate of 2.6%.
 Singapore remained attractive to businesses and pressed on with our industry transformation efforts.
-Progress was made towards Manufacturing, Services and Trade 2030 goals.
+Progress was made towards Manufacturing, Services, and Trade 2030 goals.
 We continued to support enterprise growth and transformation and develop a supportive innovation ecosystem.
 To maintain Singapore’s appeal to businesses, we invested further in SkillsFuture to raise our local workforce competitiveness and empower Singaporeans to take charge of their career health.

 We further strengthened physical and digital connectivity by investing in our maritime and aviation hubs, and building our digital infrastructure.
 For future growth, we are building capabilities in areas such as artificial intelligence (AI) and sustainability.
 Emerging technologies such as generative AI, present opportunities to improve productivity and strengthen our industries’ competitiveness, but they also bring challenges.
 We intensified our efforts to defend against cyberthreats and build a safer digital domain.